rfshelley/Documentation/device-type-developers-guide/quick-start.rst

 Create a new Device Handler
 ---------------------------

-From IDE click on the "My Device Handlers" link on the top menu.
+From IDE click on the *My Device Handlers* link on the top menu.
 Here you will see all your Device Handlers, if you have any.

 .. figure:: ../img/device-types/ide-device-types.png